CHUCKWWC/WholeWellness-Coaching-WebSite/replit.md

-# WholeWellness Coaching Platform
+# Whole Wellness Coaching Platform

 ## Overview

-WholeWellness is a comprehensive nonprofit wellness coaching platform that combines AI-powered coaching with human expertise.
-The platform provides personalized wellness guidance, assessment tools, certification programs, and a complete administrative system for managing coaches, users, and operations.
+This is a comprehensive nonprofit wellness coaching platform designed to serve underserved communities, particularly women who have survived domestic violence.
+The platform combines AI-powered coaching, professional human coaches, mental health resources, and donation management into a unified solution.

 ## User Preferences